Feedback and complaints

 There is no time limit on making a complaint, but it is best to do it as quickly as possible after the incident/s occurred.
 If more than six months have passed between the incident (or latest incident) and the date when the complaint is made, we may not be in a position to investigate.
 If a complaint is made more than six months since the incident, the reasons for the delay in the complaint must be explained.
 However, explaining your reasons does not guarantee that the complaint can be investigated.

-We need to understand a person’s complaint straight away.
+We need to understand your complaint straight away.
 For us to do this, we need to ensure we have the following information:

 - The nature of the complaint

-- Any names or dates that they have noted in relation to the incident
+- Any names or dates you have noted in relation to the incident

 If, at this point, we are able to resolve the issue straight away then this will be logged as a concern.
 However, if the issue is unable to be resolved informally, Stage 1 of the formal complaints procedure will be followed.
 All formal complaints must be received in writing via letter, fax, email or our Complaints and Feedback Form.